marijnh/Eloquent-JavaScript/09_regexp.md

 Some operating systems, however, use not just a newline character to separate lines but a carriage return character followed by a newline (`"\r\n"`).
-Given that the `split` method also allows a regular expression as its argument, we can split on a regular expression like `/\r?\n/` to split in a way that allows both `"\n"` and `"\r\n"` between lines.
+Given that the `split` method also allows a regular expression as its argument, we can use a regular expression like `/\r?\n/` to split in a way that allows both `"\n"` and `"\r\n"` between lines.